cawoylel/nlp4all/README.md

   <img src="asr/illustrations/cawoylel.png", width=200" alt="transformer" width=600 class="center">
 </p>

-# Who are we ?
-Welcome to our latest adventure at **Cawoylel**!
-If you’ve been following us, you know we hold a visionary perspective that embraces the powerful role of technology in **preserving and promoting linguistic and cultural diversity**.

-We started this AI journey with **Fula** language.
-Our mission is twofold:

-1. **Technological Innovation**: To design and develop state-of-the-art tools tailored for Fula community, addressing the urgent challenges posed by the digital revolution.
-Our toolkit includes advanced **translation systems**, **speech recognition technologies**, **voice assistants**, etc., crafted with the needs of the Fula community.

-2. **Community Empowerment**: To democratize technology development by fostering an inclusive, open-source, and participatory approach.
-We believe in *open-source*, *collaborative approaches* are key to progress and to democratizing Artificial Intelligence (AI) solutions for african languages.
-By sharing our knowledge, we can collectively advance the use of African languages in the digital age.

-# About This Repository

-While our primary focus is the Fula language, in this **NLP4ALL** repository, we openly share our journey and the methodologies behind building these technologies.
+While at [Cawoylel](https://cawoylel.com/) our primary focus is the Fula language, in this **NLP4ALL** repository, we openly share our journey and the methodologies behind building these technologies.
 We provide **step-by-step guides**, **tutorials**, and **code snippets**, allowing others to replicate our efforts with the Fula language or adapt our work.
 Our goal is to offer **readily usable templates** that other communities can leverage to develop similar technologies for their languages.

 ## Tutorial Checklist

 Below is a checklist of tutorials currently available and those that are in the pipeline:

+1. Speech Processing
-- [x] **ASR Tutorial**: Fine-tuning an Automatic Speech Recognition (ASR) model for **Seereer language** (**Currently Available!**)..
+  - [x] [**Speech-to-Text**](https://colab.research.google.com/github/cawoylel/nlp4all/blob/main/asr/src/asr_tutorial.ipynb#scrollTo=ZHqkn2_OCz4Y): Training an Automatic Speech Recognition (ASR) model when you don't have the annotated data: The **Seereer language** as a case study.
-- [ ] **MT data extraction and alignment from PDF documents**: A Practical Guide to Extracting and Aligning Translation Data for languages with limited online ressources
+  - [ ] **Text-to-Speech**: Training a Speech Synthesis model
   - [ ] **Audio Data Collection**: Collect, process, prepare and segment audio data from youtube for **Audio Pretraining** tasks
+  - [ ] **Self-supervised Speech Pretraining**

+2. Machine Translation
+  - [ ] **Machine Translation data extraction and alignment from PDF documents**: A Practical Guide to Extracting and Aligning Translation Data for languages with limited online ressources
+  - [ ] **Enhance your Machine Translation model by leveraging monolingual data and backtranslation**
+  - [ ] **Large Language Models for machine translation in data scarcity scenario**

+3. Language Modelling
+  ...

 ## Get Started

-Explore the available tutorials and code to begin your journey in building AI solutions for your African language.
+Explore the available tutorials and code to begin your journey in building AI solutions for your language.

 **Note:**